kewde/slate/source/index.md

 We don't like waiting or doing extra work to protect our privacy.

 The software that guarantees our privacy is often uncomfortable to work with.
-It requires many different procedures and a very prone to failure by human error.
+It requires many different procedures and is prone to failure by human error.

 The Shadow Project is on a mission to solve this.
-Our focus is on protecting privacy and anonymity, so you don't have to!
+Our focus is on protecting privacy and anonymity, so you don't have to worry about it!
 We want to create applications with a streamlined procedure, that allows for privacy and anonymity but not at the cost of comfort.